 Practice listening to different types of listening audios and focus on main points.

 Follow the instructions carefully and practice listening to accents from a variety of English-speaking countries.

 The IELTS (International English Language Testing System) is the world's most popular English Language Proficiency test ...
 Read More >

 Are you planning to write IELTS soon?
 How do you ...

 Read More >

-The International English Language Testing System, or the more ...
+The International English Language Testing System, more famously called ...